What Is a HEPA Filter — and Does Filter Grade Actually Matter?

 AQI monitoring to verify results.
 Smart air purifiers with built-in AQI sensors — like the Karban Airzone, which shows live AQI readings and historical data in the mobile app and displays an AQI colour indicator on the product itself — let you confirm in real time that the filter is making a measurable difference, rather than assuming it is.

-The KARBAN Airzone uses an H10 HEPA-class filter with an antimicrobial/antibacterial coating, delivering a verified CADR of 250 m³/h from a ceiling-mounted position.
+The KARBAN Airzone uses an H11 HEPA-class filter with an antimicrobial/antibacterial coating, delivering a verified CADR of 250 m³/h from a ceiling-mounted position.
 The antimicrobial coating reduces bacterial growth on the filter surface between replacement cycles — a relevant consideration in humid Indian climates where filter media can accumulate microbial load.
 It is also worth noting that standard split ACs do not purify air — their basic mesh filters are designed to protect internal coils, not to capture PM2.5 or bacteria.

 Key Takeaways

-- HEPA is a performance standard, not a brand name — it requires filters to capture particles at 0.3 microns (the most penetrating particle size) at a defined minimum efficiency.
+- HEPA is a performance standard, not a brand name — it requires filters to capture particles at 0.3 microns (the most penetrating particle size) at a defined minimum efficiency

 - EN 1822 grades H10–H12 are HEPA-class; H13–H14 are True HEPA.
-"HEPA-type" is not a grade and has no minimum regulatory standard.
+"HEPA-type" is not a grade and has no minimum regulatory standard

-- For Indian homes with new furniture or recent renovation, a multi-stage HEPA + carbon purifier is the complete solution.
+- For Indian homes with new furniture or recent renovation, a multi-stage HEPA + carbon purifier is the complete solution

-- A minimum CADR of 200 m³/h is required for meaningful air quality improvement in a standard Indian bedroom of 150–200 sq. ft.
+- A minimum CADR of 200 m³/h is required for meaningful air quality improvement in a standard Indian bedroom of 150–200 sq ft

-- BIS certification is the minimum compliance standard to verify for any air purifier sold in India.
+- BIS certification is the minimum compliance standard to verify for any air purifier sold in India

 Experience It

 The KARBAN Airzone Pure HEPA Air Purifier with Ceiling/Standing Tower fan and dimmable colour-changing LED lights is India's first 3-in-1 overhead appliance.
-It uses an H10 HEPA-class filter with antimicrobial/antibacterial coating, delivering a verified CADR of 250 m³/h from a ceiling-mounted position — distributing filtered air across the full room rather than cleaning the air only in the floor-level vicinity of a tower unit.
+It uses an H11 HEPA-class filter with antimicrobial/antibacterial coating, delivering a verified CADR of 250 m³/h from a ceiling-mounted position — distributing filtered air across the full room in the direction the flaps are pointing, rather than cleaning the air only in the immediate vicinity of a floor unit.
+The built-in AQI sensor displays live air quality readings on the product itself and tracks historical data in the Karban app — so you can see exactly how indoor PM2.5 changes before and after the purifier runs.
+BIS Certified, manufactured in India, available across 45+ cities.
+Starts at ₹14,999 (fan + light) or ₹18,999 with the air purifier module.

 Frequently Asked Questions